-Try to install PowerPal in a place that is unlikely to be flooded.
-A simple shelter with a roof will also help protect the generator from rain or else a small shed can be built and locked if security is an issue.
+Install PowerPal in a place that is unlikely to be flooded.
+A simple shelter with a roof is required to protect the generator from rain or else a small shed can be built and locked (preferable).
 If the inside of the generator assembly does become wet it will require drying.
 No permanent damage will result, but check the bearings to see if they have collected water.
 Do not try to dry it near a fire.
 Before using again, make sure that the power socket is also dry.
-Condensation inside the generator is normal in tropical areas and will not effect the performance of PowerPal.
+Condensation inside the generator is normal in tropical areas and will not effect the performance of PowerPal, which is 'tropicalized'.